 **This post was updated in 2020

-It’s no secret that I kind of hate red velvet, and I’m definitely not a valentine’s day person, but I am extremely sentimental, and on this particular day I was really missing my friend Courtney who loves red velvet, so I thought I’d make a little treat in her honor.
+It’s no secret that I kind of hate red velvet, and I’m definitely not a valentine’s day person.
+However, I am extremely sentimental, and on this particular day I was really missing my friend Courtney who loves red velvet.
+I decided to make a little treat in her honor.

-What I learned is that anything, even red velvet, tastes good when stuffed with cinnamon and sugar and smothered in gooey frosting.
+Guess what I learned?
+Anything, even red velvet, tastes good when stuffed with cinnamon and sugar and smothered in gooey frosting.

-What I also learned is that it’s very hard to make cinnamon rolls in the shape of hearts.
-That dough has a mind of it’s own!
-When I texted the picture to Courtney to tell her I made these in her honor, she replied, “that looks like a placenta”.
+Another lesson learned is that dough has a mind of it’s own!
+I’m using the term “heart shaped” loosely in this recipe.
+I texted the picture to Courtney to tell her I made these in her honor, and she replied, “that looks like a placenta”.

 I love you too Courtney.